 6 Things to Avoid Flushing Down the Drain

-Most clogged drains you experience in your home can easily be prevented if you know what not to flush down your drain.
+A majority of drain repair issues in your home can easily be prevented if you know what not to flush down your drain.
 Let’s take a look at eight things you should never put in your drain.

 Please do avoiding throwing away unused medications down the toilet for any circumstance.
 Though this may seem harmless, medication contains certain chemicals that can get in the water supply system.

 Yes, even something as small as coffee grounds can be detrimental to your plumbing system.
 Coffee grounds can build up in your system over time, clogging your kitchen pipes and wreaking havoc to your plumbing system.

 - Cotton Balls & Feminine Hygiene Products

 Cotton balls and other papery substances are biodegradable—meaning that it doesn’t dissolve quickly, and instead, is designed to absorb.
 This, in turn, can clog your drain.

 In addition, feminine products have trouble dissolving in the water for that similar reason and should be avoided.